Kākāpō Recovery Programme

-One of the more colourful creatures in New Zealand forests, the kākāpō is an endangered national treasure, with current population sitting at only 147 birds.
+One of the more colourful creatures in New Zealand forests, the kākāpō is an endangered national treasure, with a current population sitting at around 197 birds (and counting).
 At Meridian, we have teamed up with the Department of Conservation to support the Kākāpō Recovery Programme, which aims to get kākāpō off the endangered list and back to their former natural range.

 And it’s not just a partnership between us and DOC.
 We work closely with Ngāi Tahu.
 “Kākāpō are treasured by Ngāi Tahu as a taonga species, they are part of our tribal identity and it’s wonderful to see that Meridian values them too,” says Tāne Davis, the Ngāi Tahu appointee to the Kākāpō Recovery Group.

 Meridian’s involvement helps fund research and initiatives relating to genetics, nutrition, disease management and finding new sites.
 It also helps raise awareness of the plight of kākāpō.